cviebrock/thumbnailable/README.md

 $user->thumbail();
 ```

+The headshot field also has a configuration setting for `save_filename`.
+If this is set, then the original name of the uploaded file is stored in this
+attribute of the model (i.e. field in the database).
+So in this case, the
+name of our uploaded headshot image (e.g. "colin.jpg") is stored in
+`$user->headshot_file`.
+This is useful if, for example, you want to allow
+users to redownload the file but want to rename it back to the original filename
+using, perhaps using `Response::download()`.

 Our model has a "bodyshot" field as well (maybe a secondary photo the users
 upload).
 We have set `strict_sizes` to false and not given any predetermined
 sizes.
 This means you can request any size thumbnail for that field, although